Douglch/QL-DQN-Stuff/README.md

 ## Usage

-Simply run `python3 main.py` to run the program.
+Simply run any of the  `.py` to run the program.
 You can change the parameters in the `main.py` file to change the number of episodes, the learning rate, and the discount factor.
 You can also change the `render` variable to `True` to render the window.